This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It’s worth noting that the children’s pass for Vegas cost the same as the adults.
 I think this is because Vegas has mostly “Adult” attractions.

-There are many the kids can still do though, including some of the night shows.
+There are many attractions that the kids can still do though, including some of the night shows.
 It’s worth thinking about.

-Definitely do careful research so you know you’ll get the savings from it.
+Definitely, do careful research so you know you’ll get savings from it.

 The Sightseeing Pass also has a USA pass if you plan to travel through multiple US cities in 30 days.